-Here are some sites that I found interesting while researching my DevopsDays NYC talk on The History of Fire Escapes.
-If you noticed any factual errors in the talk, feel free to drop me a line at email@example.com or @whereistanya on twitter.
-The video is at https://www.youtube.com/watch?v=02KEKtc-5Dc and the slides are at the bottom of this page.
+Here are some sites that I found interesting while researching my talk on The History of Fire Escapes.
+If you noticed any factual errors in the talk, feel free to drop me a line at firstname.lastname@example.org or @whereistanya on twitter.

 If you live in NYC, go get a free smoke alarm.
 The Red Cross will even come install it for you.